Guidance for organisers of activities for children and young people aged 18 and under.

 Children and young people aged under 18 on 31 August 2020 can now take part in supervised activities indoors and outdoors.

 Adults, including volunteers and qualified professionals, may attend these activities where they are involved in running them, where the children are too young to be left or where the activity requires their participation such as a parent and baby group.
-Adults, including parents, should maintain social distancing and adhere to hand and respiratory hygiene rules at all times and wear face coverings indoors (unless they have an exemption), and numbers should be restricted to those required to ensure the safe running of the activity.
+Adults, including parents, should maintain social distancing indoors (and outdoors if a venue requires it as a reasonable measure) and adhere to hand and respiratory hygiene rules at all times and wear face coverings indoors (unless they have an exemption), and numbers should be restricted to those required to ensure the safe running of the activity.

 How many children can take part?